 This proposal calls for the Transitional Committee members to be selected through a nomination and appointment process.
-EIM stakeholders will provide a list of recommended candidates for the ISO Board's consideration, and the ISO Board will appoint from that list.
-The ranking process is generally modeled after the ISO's Board selection process, whereby a group of representatives from each stakeholder sector separately ranks the candidates, including both sector-nominated and self-nominated candidates.
-The sector rankings are then combined to constitute one list of ranked candidates.
-While the Board will maintain discretion as to member appointments, the Transitional Committee charter will mandate that the Board limit the selection to the stakeholder-ranked list , and give due consideration to stakeholders' rankings.
-This process would comport with the ISO bylaws and provide an opportunity for the Board to review the candidates' qualifications and make an informed decision as to appointments.
+EIM stakeholders will identify with one of the seven sectors described in Section 4.2.4 below.
+Each sector will provide a list of recommended nominees for the ISO Board's consideration, and the ISO Board will appoint from that list.
+The ranking process is generally modeled after the ISO's Board selection process, whereby a group of representatives from each stakeholder sector separately ranks the nominees, including both those nominees that are sector-nominated and those that are self-nominated.
+The sector rankings are then combined to constitute one list of ranked nominees.
+While the Board will maintain discretion as to member appointments, the Transitional Committee charter will mandate that the Board limit the selection to the stakeholder-ranked list, and give due consideration to stakeholders' rankings.
+This process would comport with the ISO bylaws and provide an opportunity for the Board to review the nominees' qualifications and make an informed decision as to appointments.

-To ensure that EIM participants will have a voice on the Transitional Committee, the ISO's proposed Transitional Committee charter states that at least one of the nine committee members must be an individual from an EIM Entity that will be selected by the Board outside of the sector nomination process.
-As noted above, if there is more than one corporation that has entered into an energy imbalance market implementation agreement and thereby has committed to be an EIM Entity, the size of the Transition Committee will be expanded by one or two seats (depending upon the total number of such entities), so that the first three such EIM Entities in total will be able to participate on the Transition Committee.
+To ensure that EIM Entities will have a voice on the Transitional Committee, the ISO's proposed Transitional Committee charter states that at least one of the nine committee members must be an individual from an EIM Entity that will be selected by the Board outside of the sector nomination process.
+As noted above, if there is more than one corporation that has entered into an energy imbalance market implementation agreement and thereby has committed to be an EIM Entity, the size of the Transitional Committee will be expanded by one or two seats (depending upon the total number of such entities), so that the first three such EIM Entities in total will be able to participate on the Transitional Committee.

 The first step in the committee selection process would consist of obtaining nominations for committee membership.
 The process would include individual self-nominations as well as at least two nominations by each stakeholder sector, as discussed below, which would be organized according to the committee charter.
-In order to allow for consideration of a broad pool of candidates, the charter will not provide for a maximum number of nominees per stakeholder sector.
+In order to allow for consideration of a broad pool of nominees, the charter will not provide for a maximum number of nominees per stakeholder sector.
+Individuals or companies who wish to self-nominate a candidate should do so within the context of the sector nomination process by placing the nominee on the sector nomination list of the individual or company's choice.
+Self-nominations may only be included in one sector nomination process.